gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 After accepting the proposal, the Task will appear in the list on the **Tasks** tab with the status *Awaiting commits*.

+!!! info
+    When creating a Task the tokens (Task cost) from the DAO-reserve are written off and reserved on the Task-contract.

 ![](../images/gosh_web_Task_10_list_tasks.jpg)

 When the Author has completed the Task, he adds it to the commit.

 !!! info
     If you need to make several commits to complete a Task,, create a separate branch.

 And do **Select task** when creating the proposal to the pull request.

+Select the Task performed(s), reviewer(s), manager(s) if they worked on the task.
+The allocated shares of those who were not specified will be returned to the DAO-reserve.

 ![](../images/gosh_web_Readme_md_03_data_commit.jpg)